JB Carlson: Early life

-During high school Carlson worked for Ross Perot's independent presidential campaign in 1992.
+During high school, Carlson worked for Ross Perot's independent presidential campaign in 1992.

 Early career

-JB Carlson has appeared in three New York Times" best selling books, Vanity Fair, most recently, "The Liar's Ball: The Extraordinary Saga of How One Building Broke the World's Toughest Tycoons" which characterized Carlson as a "Tycoon" and "opponent to Donald Trump."
-Carlson stated in press releases he would file federal lawsuits against the author and publisher.
-Movie rights have been optioned for 2016.
+JB Carlson has appeared in three New York Times bestselling books, Vanity Fair, most recently, "The Liar's Ball: The Extraordinary Saga of How One Building Broke the World's Toughest Tycoons" which characterized Carlson as an "opponent to Donald Trump."

-Whilst a freshman in college, JB Carlson started The Carlson Corporation and negotiated a contract between a national retailer and a large manufacturer, creating a new distribution channel for a unique product.
-Later, Carlson started selling a unique security apparatus he rebranded as "The Fortress".
+Whilst a freshman in college, JB Carlson started The Carlson Corporation and negotiated a contract between a national retailer, The Sharper Image and a large manufacturer of portable soft-sided spas catering consumers residing in apartments, condos and second homes, creating a new distribution channel for the product.
+Later, Carlson sold a unique security apparatus he rebranded as "The Fortress".
 "The Fortress" was sold primarily through radio commercials Carlson produced.
 Producing these radio commercials was his first exposure to the media business.

 Carlson Imperatives NGO

-Carlson Imperatives NGO, is a non-governmental organization focusing on imperatives identified by Carlson to better and serve the United Nations.
-Some Carlson Imperatives include the Comprehensive Nuclear-Test-Ban Treaty, water (water pressure, water purity, and water volume) fire, women's rights, The Carlson Convention, which aleigns private and public sector interests to meet Sustainable Development Goals (SDGs) created by the United Nations.
+Carlson Imperatives NGO, is a non-governmental organization (NGO) focusing on imperatives identified by Carlson to better and serve the United Nations and other intergovernmental organizations.
+Some Carlson Imperatives include nuclear testing via ratifying the Comprehensive Nuclear-Test-Ban Treaty, climate change, climate change mitigation, Imperatives regarding water (water pressure, water purity, and water volume), fire extinguisher methods using sound, women's rights and aligning private and public sector interests to meet Sustainable Development Goals (SDGs) created by the United Nations through several methods including B Corporation (certification) and special accounting methods.

 Carlson Media Technology

-In 2001, Carlson created a business model that was sold to some of the largest companies in the world.
-Since then Carlson led teams that did business with Procter & Gamble, Kimberly Clark, Sprite Remix, Coca-Cola, Land-O-Lakes, Purina, Anheuser Busch, The Sharper Image and Wal-Mart.
+Since then, Carlson led teams that did business with Procter & Gamble, Kimberly Clark, Sprite Remix, Coca-Cola, Land O'Lakes, Purina, Anheuser Busch, The Sharper Image, Marsh Supermarket, and Wal-Mart.

 Carlson ended his relationship with Wal-Mart when Tom Coughlin, then vice-chairman of Wal-Mart and former confidant of Sam Walton, was arrested.
-Carlson's chief financial officer had formerly worked for Sam Walton's daughter, Alice Walton.
+Carlson's chief financial officer, David W. Elder, had formerly worked for Sam Walton's daughter, Alice Walton..

+During Carlson's tenure Carlson's business model and value proposition included reducing fraud and terrorism financing from conditional bearer instruments/coupons.
+Carlson participated in and was partially responsible for saving CPGs over $450,000,000 in coupon fraud, including coupon fraud that financed some of the world's largest terrorist events, including the first World Trade Center bombing and $250M from an industry insider, International Outsourcing Services.